-Former “MasterChef Junior” semi-finalist Sadie Davis-Suskind is really looking forward to jelly doughnuts on Thursday, when Hanukkah, the eight-day Jewish Festival of Lights, starts at sundown.
+Former “MasterChef Junior” semi-finalist Sadie Davis-Suskind is really looking forward to jelly doughnuts when Hanukkah, the eight-day Jewish Festival of Lights, starts.

 “It’s one of my favorite holidays not only because it’s super-family-centric but also because it’s filled with delicious traditional Jewish foods, and foods that are very oily and fried in oil, which I quite like!” said Sadie, a busy ninth-grader who now writes a food column for The Seattle Times.
 (Oil is a frequent source of symbolic celebration during Hanukkah, representing a miracle in which oil that should have run out in one day lasted for eight days.)